 Best Time of Day

-The best time to visit is definitely in the early morning when it’s cooler and when there a far fewer other visitors (ideally starting arriving somewhere between 9 am and 10 am).
+The best time to visit is definitely in the early morning when it’s cooler and when there are far fewer other visitors (ideally starting arriving somewhere between 9 am and 10 am).
 It can get very hot here in the reserve by midday, and there is no shade along the trails to hide from the sun.

 You’ll probably be able to find some shade in some of the deeper coves by midday, but you will still be very exposed to the sun on the trails until the late afternoon.